Jhn-git/Layerbeacon/README.md

-# Layerbounce
+# Layerbeacon

-Layerbounce is a World of Warcraft (WoW) addon designed to simplify group management and improve layer coordination.
-With automation for invitations, AFK management, and a minimap button, Layerbounce makes helping others layer swap easier.
+Layerbeacon is a World of Warcraft (WoW) addon designed to simplify group management and improve layer coordination.
+With automation for invitations, AFK management, and a minimap button, Layerbeacon makes helping others layer swap easier.

 ## Features